Made In Cumbria

 The landscape is famous for the 5 highest mountains in England – Scafell Pike, Scafell, Helvellyn, Skiddaw, Great End and the 21 large water bodies including the beautiful lakes of Windermere, Ullswater, Coniston , Derwent, Wastwater, Thirlmere, Buttermere and Bassenthwaite.

-Cumbria has also the second largest milk pool in the UK.
-Kendal Nutricare is therefore situated at the Gateway to the freshest milk produced on grass fed pastures, surrounded by clear running rivers and temperate clean air.
+Cumbria has the second largest milk pool in the UK.
+Kendal Nutricare is therefore ideally situated to get the freshest milk produced by cows fed on grass from the finest pastures, surrounded by clear running rivers and the freshest air.

 The Lake District is home to children’s favourite stories from “The Three Bears” (1837, Robert Southey, Keswick) to “The Tale of Peter Rabbit” (1901, Beatrix Potter , Near Sawry) to “Swallows & Amazons” (1930, Arthur Ransome) to “Postman Pat” (1978, John Cunliffe, Kendal) and to romantic Lake poets like William Wordsworth “I wandered lonely as a Cloud”, 1807, Grasmere.